What is the 360 Ballot Measure Lifecycle?

 The 360 model highlights the importance of each phase.
 Each phase builds off one another, and no phase can be successful without the success of the others.

 This model epitomizes alignment by sequencing clear steps in the ballot initiative process, assigning lanes for each role and task, and elevating the funding needed to achieve these steps.
-The concept transforms how we engage in states by focusing on the impact and what remains in state upon completion of the full lifecycle (initiative and implementation) with a goal of ensuring strong and sustainable organizations, engaged voters, and communities benefiting from positive policy changes.
+The concept transforms how we engage in states by focusing on the impact and what remains in the state upon completion of the full lifecycle (initiative and implementation) to ensure strong and sustainable organizations, engaged voters, and communities benefiting from positive policy changes.

 Learn More…